harvard-lil/alter-space/README.md

 Note: some static assets live in the /public folder.
 On build, these get copied over to the /dist folder instead of compiled using the webpack configuration.

+### Styles
+Most styles live in SCSS format in alter-space/frontend/src/assets/css Some small overrides can live in a <style scoped> fashion in the .vue files